Is underfloor heating the right choice for your renovation? We explore the pros, cons and potential costs

 - Can insulation and airtightness be brought to, at least, current Building Regulations standard?

 That is not to say that it should be installed.
-Almost invariably it will be more expensive to install than in a new build, as there will be preparation work and that will have a cost – floor coverings need lifting, skirting boards and doors removing and – a big one, this – floors need excavating.
+Almost invariably, installing underfloor heating will be more expensive than in a new build, as there will be preparation work and that will have a cost – floor coverings need lifting, skirting boards and doors removing and, unless a low profile system is selected, floors may need excavating.

 Another issue is thermal efficiency.
 UFH operates just a few degrees above the desired room temperature and is therefore best suited to well-insulated properties.
 Poorly insulated or draughty properties need more heat and therefore a larger UFH system.
 That not only increases installation cost but also running costs, potentially to the point where radiators would be a better option from a financial standpoint.

-It is fair to say that the bigger the renovation project the more likely it is that retrofit underfloor heating will be suitable.
-If the ‘renovation’ planned is little more than redecoration it is probable that the disruption, installation and running costs would make UFH a poor choice.
+It is fair to say that the bigger the renovation project the more likely it is that UFH will be suitable.
+If the ‘renovation’ planned is little more than redecoration, it is probable that the disruption, installation and running costs would make UFH a poor choice.

 But it is relatively expensive to run.
-A kilowatt of heat needs a kilowatt of electricity, and electricity is close to three times the price of gas (twice the price of heating oil).
+A kilowatt of heat needs a kilowatt of electricity, and electricity is more than 3 times the price of gas if you compare the unit cost per kWh.

-The efficiency of heat pumps mean that they usually cost less than a gas boiler to run.
-As such, it would make no sense to install electric UFH throughout the house.
+Although the efficiency of heat pumps means that in well-insulated properties they can cost less to run than gas boilers, it wouldn’t make sense to fit electric UFH throughout the house.
 If that is the only UFH option then radiators would be the better choice.

 Often the big issue for UFH in renovation projects is how to cope with the existing floor.
 Should you put the UFH on top of the floor, or under it?
 Or should you rip everything out and start again?

-This last option is expensive but allows space for insulation and for the finished floor level to be where it is wanted.
+This last option is expensive but allows space for insulation and for the finished floor surface to match the level of the existing floor.
 If floorboards can be removed then it is entirely possible to suspend UFH between the joists and retain the existing floor level, as would be done for a first floor.

-Concrete floors are trickier to deal with, and if the UFH has to go on top there are systems like NuHeat LoPro that will raise the floor level by as little as 20mm.
+Concrete floors are trickier to deal with, and if the UFH has to go on top.
+There are systems like Nu-Heat LoPro that claim to raise the floor level by as little as 15mm and cost significantly less than the excavation and rebuild method.

 The point of UFH is that the floor essentially becomes the radiator.
 Therefore there needs to be something that spreads the heat from the pipes evenly across the whole floor.